bitcointranscripts/bitcointranscripts/lightning-specification/2023-08-28-specification-call.md

 Speaker 0: Yeah.

 Speaker 1: Cool.
 Okay.
 Other than the fact that I hate the fact that you renumbered things gratuitously to try to keep the deal.

 Speaker 5: That’s no longer a problem ‘cause we got rid of that.

 Speaker 1: Yeah, cool.
 So, I might fold this into my PR, so it's all in one place.
 The offers PR.

 Speaker 5: That sounds good.

 Speaker 1: Yeah.
 Okay, cool.
 Everyone seems in agreement.
 Easy.

 Speaker 0: Yeah.
 On the other side, I'm preparing for the TabConf net next week.
 I'm going to do a workshop about writing plugins for Eclair, and we're going to write a Bolt 12 plugin so that people can accept tips using Bolt 12.
 I've just finished testing it, and it's really, really easy to write.
 So, I hope people will start playing around with it, and we get to merge that soon.

 Speaker 1: I am going to create another PR — because people love these things — that reintroduces this recurring payment thing, so that we can discuss that thing that we pointed out.
 But it will keep it as a separate PR, as an extension, because I think it's an interesting idea.
 There are complexities in there.
 I mean, it's definitely something that we want.
 It's a very clear use case that everyone loves.
 But I have very opinionated ways on the way you have to do it because people have proposed really dumb ways, where you'll call the server and ask: Do I owe you a payment?
 Or they'll call you and ask for another payment and stupid things.
 So, it's worth having a discussion once we get to that point.
 I will reintroduce that, which it was an old diff that I have to now rebase.
-Ooh, [Redacted] has some news.
+Ooh, [redacted] has some news.

 Speaker 6: Yeah, just chugging along.
 Merged several last week, but still some to go.
 So, we're pretty focused on it.
 So yay!